grafana/jsonnet-libs/vsphere-mixin/README.md

 The vSphere logs dashboard provides details on the vSphere system.
 VMware Appliance Management Service (applmgmt), VMware Analytics (analytics), and VMware vCenter Server (vpxd) logs are collected.
 [Promtail and Loki needs to be installed](https://grafana.com/docs/loki/latest/installation/) and provisioned for logs with your Grafana instance.

-In addition, logs must be forwarded from your ESXi hosts to a vCenter server as described [here](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vcenter-configuration/GUID-9633A961-A5C3-4658-B099-B81E0512DC21.html).
+In addition, logs must be forwarded from your vCenter server to a remote syslog server as described [here](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vcenter-configuration/GUID-9633A961-A5C3-4658-B099-B81E0512DC21.html).

 ![vSphere logs dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/vsphere/screenshots/vsphere_logs.png)